 - 1.1.1 Newark and Sherwood District Council (NSDC) are in the process of reviewing their Local Development Framework (LDF) through a Plan Review.
-The LDF consists of the following documents: - Policies Map; - Amended Core Strategy Development Plan Document (DPD); - Allocations and Development Management DPD; - Supplementary Planning Documents; and - Neighbourhood Plans. - 1.1.2 The principal aim of this review is to ensure the allocations and policies contained within the Amended Core Strategy and Allocations and Development Management DPDs continue to be appropriate, up-to-date and effective. - 1.1.3 The Amended Core Strategy was adopted in March 20191 as part of the Plan Review process.
-NSDC are now in the process of reviewing remaining elements of the Plan Review.
-The main focus is on updating and amending the adopted Allocations and Development Management DPD in particular in relation to allocations to meet the future housing need of gypsy and travellers2.
-However, in addition to this, the review of a small amount of content from the Amended Core Strategy is also being undertaken. - 1.1.4 Lepus Consulting has therefore prepared this report to inform the Habitats Regulations Assessment (HRA) of the Publication NSDC Allocations and Development Management DPD (referred to hereafter as the 'DPD') on behalf of NSDC.
+The LDF consists of the following documents: - Policies Map; - Amended Core Strategy Development Plan Document (DPD); - Allocations and Development Management DPD; - Supplementary Planning Documents; and - Neighbourhood Plans. - 1.1.2 The principal aim of this review is to ensure the allocations and policies contained within the Amended Core Strategy and Allocations and Development Management DPDs continue to be appropriate, up-to-date and effective. - 1.1.3 Lepus Consulting has therefore prepared this report to inform the Habitats Regulations Assessment (HRA) of the Second Publication NSDC Allocations and Development Management DPD (referred to hereafter as the 'DPD') on behalf of NSDC.